 Little Arc is a window that opens when you click a link from another desktop app (like Slack or iMessage).
-Little Arc gives you a quick way to open, view, and close a link without seeing all your other tabs.
+Little Arc gives you a quick way to open, view, and close a link.
 It also allows you to triage links you want to save by letting you move them into your Arc Sidebar.

-You make a new search in Little Arc by hitting Command-Option-N from any app.
+You make a new search in Little Arc by hitting Command-Option-N from anywhere.

 You can open an existing tab in your main window in a Little Arc window by holding Command-Option and clicking the tab.

 Right-click on your Arc App Icon in the Mac Dock and select "Show/Hide All Little Arc Windows".

 Little Arc Windows will Archive Automatically